smithery-ai/mcp-miro/README.md

 - Allows Board manipulation, sticky creation, bulk operations and more.
 - Pass your OAuth key as an Environment Variable, or using the "--token" argument.
+- Taking a photo of stickies and asking Claude to create MIRO equivalent works _really_ well.

 ## Features